IgniteUI/indigo-design-docfx/en/components/bottom-nav.md

 ## Items Amount

-In Sketch, the Bottom Navigation uses a smart layout allowing it to adjust accordingly when one or more of its items are set to ~No Symbol, while in Adobe XD you have to delete the unused layers instead, and the layout will adjust through the use of stacks.
-However, the maximum number of items is limited to 5 and if you need to design application-level navigation with more items or views, consider using the [Navigation Drawer](nav-drawer.md) instead.
+In Sketch, the Bottom Navigation uses a smart layout allowing it to adjust accordingly when one or more of its items are set to ~No Symbol.
+In Adobe XD, you can delete the unused items and the layout will adjust through the use of Stacks.
+Bear in mind that the maximum number of items is limited to 5 and if you need to design application-level navigation with more items or views, consider using the [Navigation Drawer](nav-drawer.md) instead.

 <img class="responsive-img" src="../images/bottom-nav_items2.png" srcset="../images/bottom-nav_items2@2x.png 2x" />